kichirouhoshino/sh.ppy.osu/README.md

+## Personal osu! flatpak build
+This is my modification of the osu! flatpak with the following changes:
+- Running the game in native Wayland
+- LatencyFleX for lower latency (needs more testing)
+- Fix for screen tearing not enabling under vulkan renderer using libstrangle

+To make full use of this, make sure you are using Wayland and set the Renderer to "Vulkan (Experimental)" in osu!
+Settings.

 # osu!
 Keep in mind that the package is **not** official, there may be bugs specific to the flatpak.
 If you find such, report them here.
 > Note: This is osu!(lazer) - a future update which is yet to be considered mainstream.
 It is not osu!(stable).